-- Controls surrounding the processing of revenues. - Controls surrounding the processing of expenditures. - Controls effecting the safeguarding of assets. - Controls relating to compliance with legislative intent. - Controls surrounding the ConnectND (PeopleSoft) system. - Controls surrounding the Nationwide Mortgage Licensing System.
+- Controls surrounding the processing of revenues. - Controls surrounding the processing of expenditures. - Controls effecting the safeguarding of assets. - Controls relating to compliance with legislative intent. - Controls surrounding the ConnectND (PeopleSoft) system.

 The criteria used to evaluate internal control is published in the publication Internal Control - Integrated Framework from the Committee of Sponsoring Organizations (COSO) of the Treadway Commission.